Agungvpzz/Basket-Analysis/README.md

 > [!NOTE]
-> If an error occurs with the opened Jupyter Notebook on GitHub, copy and paste the notebook into this instead: https://nbviewer.org/
+> If you encounter an error with the Jupyter Notebook on GitHub, please use this link to open it [nbviewer](https://nbviewer.org/github/Agungvpzz/Basket-Analysis/blob/main/Basket%20Analysis.ipynb)

 # Basket Analysis
 ## Introduction
 Market Basket Analysis is a data mining technique employed to discover relationships and patterns within large datasets, particularly in the context of market analysis.
 By identifying frequently co-occurring items in transactions, businesses can gain valuable insights into customer behavior, optimize product placement, and enhance overall marketing strategies.

 ## Data Understanding
-This Online Retail II data set contains all the transactions occurring for a UK-based and registered, non-store online retail between 01/12/2009 and 09/12/2011.The company mainly sells unique all-occasion giftware.
+This Online Retail II data set contains all the transactions occurring for a UK-based and registered, non-store online retail between 01/12/2009 and 09/12/2011.
+The company mainly sells unique all-occasion giftware.
 Many customers of the company are wholesalers.

 The dataset can be accessed at the following link: https://www.kaggle.com/datasets/mashlyn/online-retail-ii-uci/